Australia's Crown Resorts accused of 'arrogant indifference' to compliance at inquiry

 Another lawyer running the inquiry, Scott Aspinall, said the footage could not give the regulator overseeing the Sydney casino “any confidence that Crown Resorts has the ability to operate suitably, with sufficient resistence to exploitation from money laundering”.

-Representatives for Crown did not immediately respond to a Reuters request for comment on Friday.
+A Crown spokesperson declined to comment, citing respect for the inquiry.
 When the footage was first released, the company denied that it showed money laundering.
 The hearing resumes on Monday.

 Reporting by Byron Kaye; Editing by Edwina Gibbs